 (Note: The graphics depicts the Sandboxie Control application prior to version 3.20.)

-Thanks to esalkin for the paper metaphore.
+Thanks to esalkin for the paper metaphor.
 Thanks to warwagon for the graphics.

-See also the Sandboxie Front Page for a different illustration of the same concept.
+See also the Sandboxie demonstration for a different illustration of the same concept.